 Cross-packet fields.
-There are several protocols for which packet fields may be scattered among multiple packets.
-Middleboxes such as IDS perform session reconstruction to extract these fields.
-Although SNAP's language is agnostic to the chosen set of fields, the compiler currently supports fields stored in the packet itself and the state associated with them.
-However, it is interesting to explore abstractions for expressing how multiple packets (e.g. in a session) can form "one big packet" and use its fields.
+Layer 4-7 fields are useful for classifying flows in stateful applications, but are often scattered across multiple physical packets.
+Middleboxes typically perform session reconstruction to extract these fields.
+Although SNAP language is agnostic to the chosen set of fields, the compiler currently supports fields stored in the packet itself and the state associated with them.
+However, it may be interesting to explore abstractions for expressing how multiple packets (e.g., in a session) can form "one big packet" and use its fields.
 The compiler can further place sub-programs that use cross-packet fields on devices that are capable of reconstructing the "one big packet".

 Queue-based policies.
 SNAP currently has no notion of queues and therefore, cannot be used to express queue-based performance-oriented policies such as active queue management, queue-based load balancing, and packet scheduling.
-There is ongoing research on finding the right set of primitives for expressing such policies [32], which is largely orthogonal and complementary to SNAP's current goals.
+There is ongoing research on finding the right set of primitives for expressing such policies [34], which is largely orthogonal and complementary to SNAP's current goals.